rajnishdargan/ubi-strapi-provider-mw/docs/arch-diagrams.md

 - **Provider UI (benefits-provider-app-ui)**: Frontend application that provides the user interface for providers to manage benefits and applications
 - **Provider MW (ubi-strapi-provider-mw)**: Middleware service that handles business logic, data processing, and integration with ONDC
 - **Provider Strapi (ubi-strapi-provider)**: CMS system that manages benefit configurations and form schemas
-- **ONDC Network**: Protocol layer that enables discovery and transactions across the network
+- **UBI / ONEST Network**: Protocol layer that enables discovery and transactions across the network

 ## Process Flows